How to Make Your Home-cooked Meals Better for Your Baby

 If your 6 month old baby has just been weaned onto solids, how can you ensure that she's getting sufficient essential nutrients from home-cooked food?

-Once you start introducing your baby to solids after 6 months, it is important that you provide her with a wide variety of different foods so that she gets a good balanced diet.
+Once you start introducing your baby to solids after 6 months, it is important that you provide her with a wide variety of different foods so that she gets a well balanced diet.

 Although you might prefer to feed your little one home-cooked food, how do you know for sure that the homemade baby food you lovingly made from scratch contains enough nutrients that are essential to her growth and development?